Nanolx/NanoDroid/README.md

   * recommended, but not required
 * install desired ROM
   * make sure it does **not** include GApps if you want to use microG
      * NanoDroid tries to get rid of GApps on it's own, but it may not always work, try without any warranty
-  * either pre-patched with signature spoofing support or **deoxeded** so you can patch yourself (instructions follow)
 * install **Magisk**
   * recommended, but not required
   * if **Magisk** is installed, NanoDroid will be installed as Magisk-Module, else it will install into `/system` directly
+  * if you want to use microG make sure the ROM is either pre-patched with signature spoofing support or **deoxeded** so you can patch yourself [see here](doc/DeodexServices.md)
+     * you can use the Patcher package to de-odex (up to Android 8.1) and/or patch services.jar (up to Android 9.0)
 * install desired Kernel (if any)
 * install **NanoDroid**
 * reboot into ROM